syslogic/androidx-github/README.md

 # androidx-github

-One can browse Android/Kotlin/Gradle projects with it.
+One currently can browse Android/Kotlin/Gradle projects with it.

-It just needs a GitHub access token added, else it will be rate limited,
+File `token.properties` needs to be created and have a GitHub access token defined with `accesstoken=...`,

-after having loaded the first 10 pages in quick succession.
+else the API will be rate limited, after having loaded the first 10 pages in quick succession.